<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Value Stream Mapping

-Value stream mapping is a Lean tool designed to ensure that every part of a process delivers value to the customer.
+Value stream mapping is a Lean tool that ensures every part of a process delivers value to the customer.
 Value is defined as something that the customer is willing to pay for.
 During the value stream mapping exercise, the current process is documented.
 Every step, task, or resource expenditure that does not directly produce value is targeted for elimination or improvement.